 Furnishing a home can be expensive.
-From flooring to furnishings, the costs can add up quick.
+Flooring, furniture and furnishings costs can add up quick.
 With so much invested, doesn’t it make sense to take steps to protect that investment from sun fading?
-While we all love open and airy homes with lots of windows, the biggest threat to your floors and furnishings can be right outside those same windows, the Sun.
-The sun is one of the primary causes of faded floors and furnishings.
-Most people do not want to sacrifice their views and the open feeling of their home to protect their floors and furniture from the sun, so what can be done?
-One of the best ways to attack the primary causes of sun damage and fading is with window film.
+While most of us love open and airy homes with lots of windows, the biggest threat to your floors and furnishings can be right outside those same windows, the sun.
+The sun is responsible for the primary causes of faded floors, furniture and furnishings.
+Most people do not want to sacrifice their views and the open feeling of their home to protect their furnishings from the sun, so what can be done?
+One of the best ways to attack the three primary causes of sun damage and fading is with a window film retrofitted to your existing windows.
 This article will examine exactly what causes the fading and damage to occur and how window film is a great solution to consider.

 The first thing this chart demonstrates is that you cannot “stop” fading completely unless the item you want to protect in a dark, climate controlled room.
-In real life, the most you can do is attack the major contributors of fading in a significant enough way to slow down the process.
-By slowing the process, you extend the life of your floors or furnishings.
+In real life, the most you can do is attack the primary contributors of fading in a significant enough way to slow down the fading process in a substantive way.
+By slowing the process, you extend the life of your floors, furniture and furnishings.

 Why Is Window Film a Good Solution?

-As mentioned above, most people do not want to “close-up” their home in an effort to stop the damage from occurring.
-So, assuming the windows will not be covered, you need to attack the factors before they enter the home.
-Window film is a great option because it attacks all three major contributors of fading.
+As mentioned above, most people do not want to darken their home with sun blocking curtains, blinds or drapes in an effort to stop fade damage from occurring.
+So, assuming the windows will not be covered the majority of the time, you need to attack the fade factors before they enter the home.
+The reason that window film is a great option is because it attacks all three primary contributors of fading.
 Most professionally installed window films will block 99%+ of the UV rays.
-In addition, many window films can significantly reduce the heat coming through the window.
-Finally, it is possible to block up to 60% of the visible light coming through a window without noticeably darkening the window.
+So, that removes almost 40% of the contributing factors of fading.
+In addition, many window films can significantly reduce the solar heat and visible light coming through the window.
 When you combine these three factors, you can take a large slice out of the pie shown above.
 This protection can be accomplished while retaining the open feel of your home by using window film.